 A guide to researchers

-Every university has its own curricula and guidelines (as per statute, ordnances and regulations) for students / researchers at doctoral level.
-I have also followed one, which helped me a lot to formulate research proposal scientifically.
-As I receive multiple enquiries from my students as well as from visitors of my website in regard to writing a research proposal and similar other issues, I decide to present some guidelines as follows.
-I will also continue to write about other relevant issues in near future.
+Every university has its own curricula and guidelines (as per regulations) for doctoral students and researchers.
+I have also followed one, which helped me a lot to formulate a research proposal scientifically.
+As I receive multiple enquiries from my students and visitors to my website regarding writing a research proposal and related issues, I have decided to present the following guidelines.
+I will also continue to write about other relevant issues in the near future.

 [(I-VI) Compulsory for all.]